Global Services Director · Softcat plc Now booking — Q3 & Q4 2026 LinkedIn ↗

 The IT services industry needs to move beyond procedural thinking and towards something more thoughtful, more human, more creative and more effective.

-Brilliance in the service desk is often evidence of failure in the service — exceptional people spending their days buffering users from things that were never designed to be easy to live with.
+Brilliance in the service desk is often evidence of failure in the service — exceptional people buffering users from things that were never designed to be easy to live with.

 Frameworks should be foundations, not prisons.
 Quoting ITIL in a boardroom is like quoting the Highway Code on a first date — technically correct, but deeply unattractive.